C0D3D3V/Moodle-DL/README.md

 On some operating systems the program has to run with `python3` instead of `python`, try it yourself.
 The same applies to `pip3`.

 If you run the program on Windows, please use the [Powershell or CMD](https://www.isunshare.com/windows-10/5-ways-to-open-windows-powershell-in-windows-10.html).
-Please do not use a mintty like MINGW or similar (in MINGW python must be executed as 'winpty python').
+Please do not use a mintty like MINGW or similar (in MINGW python must be executed as `winpty python`).

 ### Usage
 - `python main.py`